-Our regional groups are here to provide support to anyone affected by the loss of a baby and meet once a month to share individual stories and provide support to one another.
+Our group is here to provide support to anyone affected by the loss of a baby and meet once a month to share individual stories and provide support to one another.
 Details of the monthly meetings can be found on our Home page.
 There is one meeting in Hull on the first Wednesday of every month.

 They can also visit you in your own home if you so wish or they are available on email or via text messages.
 They also attend the monthly meetings.
 They have all gone through the Sands befriender training programme, and all work on a voluntary basis.

-The two groups also work closely with the midwives at Hull Women & Children’s labour ward to ensure that care offered to bereaved parents is constantly reviewed and adjusted as necessary.
-The groups also provide the hospital with various items to help bereaved parents in the early days such as a digital camera, memory cards for the camera, bedding, candles etc., with money raised or donated to Sands.
+Our group also works closely with the midwives at Hull Women & Children’s labour ward to ensure that care offered to bereaved parents is constantly reviewed and adjusted as necessary.
+The group provides the hospital with various items to help bereaved parents in the early days such as a digital camera, memory cards for the camera, bedding, candles etc., with money raised or donated to Sands.

-Below is a little information about each of the local groups and their founders.
+Below is a little information about our befrienders.

 After the loss of her daughter Rosie at 29 weeks, a lady from Sands contacted Grace Gorski and she found it so helpful to speak to someone who really understood the indescribable feelings of grief she and her family had.
 Since then, Grace has found such comfort, support and friendship by meeting others affected by baby loss and attending Sands meetings.
 Five years on, she felt ready to give something back, so has trained to be a befriender and joined Hull and East Yorkshire Sands in 2015.